-Fruquintinib capsules, sold under the brand name Elunate®, are approved in China for metastatic CRC (third-line) patients that have been previously treated with fluoropyrimidine, oxaliplatin and irinotecan, including those who have previously received anti-VEGF therapy and/or anti-EGFR therapy (RAS wild type).
-For details of first half 2020 sales performance please refer to "COMMERCIAL PLATFORM" below.
+Fruquintinib capsules, sold under the brand name Elunate[®], are approved in China for metastatic CRC (third-line) patients that have been previously treated with fluoropyrimidine, oxaliplatin and irinotecan, including those who have previously received anti-VEGF therapy and/or anti-EGFR therapy (RAS wild type).
+For details of first half 2020 sales performance please refer to "COMMERCIAL PLATFORM" in this interim report.